 In addition to food, you’ll want to think about your entertainment options.
-One of the best birthday presents I got were a pair of Bose noise canceling headphones.
-They are seriously game changers.
+One of the best birthday presents I got was a pair of Bose noise-canceling headphones.
+They are seriously game-changers.

 They work well for watching movies on my phone or listening to music, but most of the time I don’t even listen to anything.
 It cuts down on the background noise (which usually drains my energy) so I feel more refreshed when we land.

 Because we travel a lot, we even have them for the kids.
 Check out the latest prices and more details.

 My husband also brings his fancy Sony camera and lenses in a special photography backpack.

 Honestly, you’ll want to bring any electronics in your carry-on bag instead of checking it.
 It will give you peace of mind from it being damaged or stolen.

 You will also want to bring all your charging cables for any device you plan on using on board in your carry-on bag.

 Many airplane seats now have USB outlets, but they aren’t strong enough to charge iPads very quickly.
 Instead, we bring along battery packs just to make sure we can charge devices mid-flight.
 Check out the latest prices and more details.